 A pump house is proposed at buffer zone adjacent to compartment 102 (RMFR).
-A pump house here would facilitate firefighting activities in this area by pumping water from one the mining pools into the RMFR along the pipeline that was installed in March 2014.
+A pump house here would facilitate the fire fighting activities in this areas by pumping water from one the mining pools into the RMFR alsong the pipeline that was installed in March 2014.